ironiron/ssd1306-stm32HAL/README.md

 This is a modified version of library from [https://github.com/4ilo/ssd1306-stm32HAL](https://github.com/4ilo/ssd1306-stm32HAL) which is made by Olivier Van den Eede.

-I have ported this library to C++, separeted hardware related functions to different files, added some functions for primitive drawings (like draw horizontal line etc.) and for display controll (flip screen etc.).
+I have ported this library to C++, separeted hardware related functions to different files, added some functions for primitive drawings (like draw horizontal line etc.) and for display control (flip screen etc.).

 ## Usage